rehan-ml/Annotated-HuggingFace-LLM-Course/README.md

 ## What's covered

-Chapters 1–11 of the HuggingFace LLM Course, including:
+Chapters 1–7 and Chapter 11 of the HuggingFace LLM Course in full depth, including:
 - Transformer architecture fundamentals
 - Tokenizers (training, BPE/WordPiece/Unigram concepts)
 - The `transformers` and `datasets` libraries